Staff

 Palmer Castrodale

 Palmer went to the University of Virginia for both her undergraduate and graduate degrees.
-She has a Masters in School Counseling and spent five years working as a public school counselor at the primary level.
-There she gave lessons on socio-emotional skills, career education, and academic support.
-She also saw students in small groups and as individuals.
+She has a Masters of Education in School Counseling and spent five years working as a public school counselor at the primary level.
 Palmer has fifteen years' experience working with middle and high school-aged children from all backgrounds as part of a non-profit enrichment program.
-She is making the shift to clinical work because she believes in the value of the therapeutic relationship.
-She wants to help young people identify and manage their feelings in order to feel secure in their daily lives.
+She aims to help young people identify their feelings and develop the tools to feel secure in their daily lives.
+In therapy, she can support your child or teen who is managing anxiety, ADHD, depression, or general emotional well-being.
+She also works with young adults and college students navigating changes in their lives.
+She is currently under supervision working towards her LPC in Virginia.